 The Clustered Logical Volume Manager (CLVM) is a set of clustering extensions to LVM.
 These extensions allow a cluster of computers to manage shared storage (for example, on a SAN) using LVM.
-CLVM is part of the Resilient Storage Add-On.

 Whether you should use CLVM depends on your system requirements: